-During the first world war, McGeoch’s business was almost entirely devoted to Government contracts for electrical and general equipment, particularly those from the admiralty, for whom the company was making many standardised electric light fittings, watertight plugs and sockets, switchboards, control panels, switchgear, ironclad distributing boards and more general items of builders’ hardware and ships’ brassfoundry.
+During the First World War, McGeoch’s business primarily focussed on Government contracts for electrical and general equipment, especially for the Admiralty.
+The company manufactured a range of products, including standardised electric light fittings, watertight plugs, and sockets.
+They also produced switchboards, control panels, and switchgear.
+Furthermore, McGeoch made ironclad distributing boards, along with various other items of builders’ hardware and ships’ brassfoundry.

-A combination of careful management and expertise in the manufacturing processes ensured maximum production at the Warwick Works in Birmingham while the Glasgow warehouse, in addition to its usual role as a distribution centre for the Clyde shipbuilding industry and that of Scotland in general, stepped up its workshop production of cargo connection boxes and one or two other items of more general and sometimes diverse hardware.
+Careful management and expertise in manufacturing ensured maximum production at the Warwick Works in Birmingham.
+Meanwhile, the Glasgow warehouse, typically a distribution centre for the Clyde shipbuilding industry and Scotland, increased its workshop production.
+It focused on cargo connection boxes and a variety of other general and diverse hardware items.
 These included a range of coathooks, boathooks and, on one particular occasion, a shepherd’s crook for a Hebridean Crofter!

-With huge losses in the principal merchant navies of the world to be made good when peace came, by 1919 orders were being placed for new tonnage by all the leading shipping companies.
+By 1919, with peace restoring the world’s principal merchant navies after huge losses, all leading shipping companies placed orders for new tonnage.
 These included Cunard, White Star, Canadian Pacific, Anchor, Donaldson, British India and Red Star.

-The race for the Blue Ribband of the Atlantic held by the ‘Mauretania’ since the sinking of the ‘Lusitania’ in 1915, was at full steam again and Cunard’s favourite yard, John Brown, who were building ‘Acquitania’ when war broke out, were soon adding to their fleet with ‘Franconia’ in 1923 followed by ‘Alaunia’ in 1925.
-Oddly enough, Cunard’s first post-war ship, the ‘Lancastria’ (1922), was not built by John Brown but by William Beardmore who enjoyed a period of great success during the following decade and which resulted in an interesting series of contracts for McGeoch.
+The race for the Blue Ribband of the Atlantic, held by ‘Mauretania’ since 1915, resumed with full intensity.
+Cunard’s preferred shipyard, John Brown, which was building ‘Acquitania’ when the war broke out, expanded its fleet.
+They added ‘Franconia’ in 1923 and ‘Alaunia’ in 1925.
+Oddly enough, William Beardmore, not John Brown, built Cunard’s first post-war ship, the ‘Lancastria’ (1922).
+This led to a successful decade for Beardmore and an interesting series of contracts for McGeoch.
 Between 1922 and 1925, McGeoch supplied many of the fittings that went into the magnificent public rooms and luxurious cabins of those ships.

 Top: A magazine advertisement for McGeoch Ironclad Distributing Boards, circa 1922.
 Above: A magazine advertisement highlighting McGeoch’s ability to supply builders’ ironmongery as well as ships’ brassfoundry and electric fittings, circa 1921.